alexxGmZ/go-rest-server/README.md

 ### GET /task/:taskId

 Retrieves a task from the database by its ID, provided it is not archived.
-Requires the "taskId" parameter in the endpoint.
+Requires the "**taskId**" parameter in the endpoint.
 It responds with the task details in JSON format or an error message if the task is not found or if there is a failure in querying the database.